 Dachshunds are typically a healthy robust breed with a lifespan of 12 to 15 years.
 Occasionally, the Dachshund Club learns from some Member Breeders that their Dachshund has reached the age of 18, 19, 20, and 21 years, WOW!!
 It goes to show that it is vital you want a healthy dachshund from the start.
 By selecting a breeder who researches pedigrees and conducts appropriate health screening where nessasary or where the health history is unknown in the hope to negate as many health ailments as possible.

 Intervertebral Disk Disease

-Extensive world wide scientific research into identifying possible causes of IDD continue.
-One well tested school of thought from the Scandanavian countries suggests that disk calcification is hereditary and urges breeders not to breed from stock with this problem.
-In America a DNA clinical test program is currently seeking samples from affected dogs in order to find a definitve answer.
+Extensive worldwide scientific research into identifying possible causes of IDD continues.
+One well-tested school of thought from the Scandanavian countries suggests that disk calcification is hereditary and urges breeders not to breed from stock with this problem.
+In America, a DNA clinical test program is currently seeking samples from affected dogs in order to find a definitive answer.

 The following link http://dachshund-dca.org/discbook.html is an informative site published by The Dachshund Club of America about this disease.
 Another useful site that is hosted by a support group for people whose dachshunds are affected is http://www.dodgerslist.com

 The Mogensen 2011 paper “Genome-wide association study in Dachshunds: Identification of a major locus affecting intervertebral disc calcification” is now available,

 Recently we have had a lot of discussion regarding IVDD amongst club members, after a lot of research we have found some great recommendations on prevention as well as personal testimonials of those having successfully treated IVDD.
 Although the vet is always the best place to start we do recommend alternatives to surgery where possible.

 The following link on Vitamin C treatment for IVDD are now available.